 - proton pump inhibitors (PPIs)

-Some chewable antacids include a breath-freshening agent and will relieve both symptoms at once.
-However, some GERD medications and other drugs can lead to dry mouth.
+Some chewable antacids include breath-freshening ingredients and will relieve both symptoms at once.
+Other GERD medications and drugs can lead to dry mouth.

-Bad breath is an unfortunate symptom associated with GERD, but in many cases, it can be easily remedied.
-Follow your doctor’s instructions and take medications as directed to maximize your results and minimize your acid reflux.
+Bad breath is an unfortunate symptom associated with GERD.
+In many cases, it’s easily remedied.
+Talk to your doctor about lifestyle changes and medications that can minimize your acid reflux and bad breath.